The page has been translated by Gen AI.

 • When creation is complete, check the created resources on the Cluster List page.

-Kubernetes Engine service can view and edit the full resource list and detailed information.
+Kubernetes Engine service allows you to view and edit the full resource list and detailed information.
 Cluster Details page consists of Details, Node Pools, Tags, Activity History tabs.

 To view detailed cluster information, follow the steps below.